How to Clean a Smelly Dishwasher

 Dishwashers are one of the most overlooked appliances in your kitchen when it comes to cleaning.
 We are all used to cleaning any spills from the fridge and setting our ovens to a self-cleaning cycle from time to time, but we often forget about the dishwasher.
 That is why having a smelly dishwasher is not an uncommon problem.
 Find the solution to how to get rid of the odour in the following lines.

-Why your dishwasher is smelling bad?
+Why does your dishwasher smell?

 There is only one reason for bad odours coming from your dishwasher, and it is food build-up.
 Over time, tiny particles of leftover food accumulate in the filter or the crevices of the machine.
 Thus, they create a build-up inside your dishwasher.
 This build-up is the reason for the unpleasant smell, which can even be transmitted to the dishes during the drying cycle.